LTOFFICIALUK/splitzdotfun/docs/token-launching.md

 - Keep it engaging and professional
 - Maximum 500 characters

-### Step 4: Set Up Royalty Distribution
+### Step 4: Shared Fees Configuration

 This is where SplitzFun shines.
-Configure how royalties will be distributed among creators, influencers, and community members.
+All tokens are automatically configured with shared fees for transparent and fair distribution.

 **Default Configuration:**
-- **Creator (You)**: 100% of royalties initially
+- **Platform (splitzdotfun)**: 100% of trading fees (available for users to claim)
-- **Platform Fee**: 1% automatically deducted
-- **Net Creator Share**: 99% of total royalties
+- **Fee Distribution**: Automatic through smart contracts

 **Adding Recipients:**
 1. Click "Add Recipient" for each person you want to share royalties with